 Mary Lawless of Happily Grey twisted her tendrils into a lush, relaxed style.
 A fitting choice for that incredible lace dress.

-Blogger Tracy Nour Scheer of She Just Knows sported a slightly tousled take on an elegant updo for her Palm Springs wedding.
+Blogger Tracy Nour Scheer of She Just Knows sported a slightly tousled take on an elegant updo for her Palm Springs, California wedding.
 We have to say, the floaty style photographs exquisitely.

 Both of these brides wore plaited styles that gathered into relaxed knots at the base.
 Any wisps that escaped were left free, completely embodying their laid-back Colorado wedding.

 Supermodel and Brides covergirl Shanina Shaik kept her locks loose for her island wedding.
 The long pieces flowing freely around the face create an alluring frame for her features.

 Wrap It Up

 This bride is making a serious case for a ribbon moment.
 The stark black ribbon adds a decidedly Parisian flair and contrasts impeccably with both the dress and the bride's blonde locks.
 Très magnifique, non?

 As if this bride's wedding at a French château wasn't dreamy enough, she also stunned with this effortless bun.
 There was even a little glimmer of gold peeking out from behind the twist.

 This bride opted for an ultra-low and carefree twisted chignon for her beachy wedding in Mexico.
 The style was gathered just behind her ear, almost covering it entirely, giving it visibility from more angles.